Omibuddy/Synchronization-with-Locking-Protocols/README.md

 The output shows PostgreSQL's implementation of isolation levels is working as expected, with higher isolation levels preventing more anomalies but increasing the likelihood of transaction rollbacks.

-        Too many current requests.
-Your queue position is 1.
-Please wait for a while or switch to other models for a smoother experience.